Climate Adaptation and Curbing Hunger by Investing in Agriculture R&D

-Investing more in agricultural research can prevent the rise in hunger in Africa, the South of the Sahara and South Asia, according to a study by the International Food Policy Research Institute (IFPRI).
+According to a study by the International Food Policy Research Institute (IFPRI), investing more in agricultural research can prevent the rise in hunger in Africa, South of the Sahara, and South Asia.

-The study says that climate change will push 78 million more people into chronic hunger by 2050.
-Increasing investments in international agriculture research from US$1.62 billion to US$2.77 billion per year between 2015 and 205 will offset these impacts.
+The study says climate change will push 78 million more people into chronic hunger by 2050.
+Increasing investments in international agriculture research from US$1.62 billion to US$2.77 billion annually between 2015 and 205 will offset these impacts.

-The study assesses the cost of climate change adaptation across a range of future climate scenarios and investment options, focusing on offsetting climate change impacts on hunger through investment in agricultural research, water management, and rural infrastructure in developing countries.
+The study assesses the cost of climate change adaptation across various future climate scenarios and investment options, focusing on offsetting climate change impacts on hunger through investment in agricultural research, water management, and rural infrastructure in developing countries.

 “The modelling done in this study refines the most current and advanced methodologies, using the International Model for Policy Analysis of Agricultural Commodities and Trade (IMPACT) from IFPRI.